gazebo-tooling/setup-gazebo/README.md

 >
 > `setup-gazebo` is under active development.
 This action is currently being tested, and has not been released to GitHub Marketplace yet.
 >
-> This action can be used with `gazebo-tooling/setup-gazebo@main`.
-But it needs to be used with caution!
+> When using this action in your workflows, it is advisable to use a full commit hash as a suffix - `gazebo-tooling/setup-gazebo@<full_commit_hash>`.
 >
-> Instead, it is advisable to use a full commit hash in your workflows - `gazebo-tooling/setup-gazebo@<full_commit_hash>`.
+> This action can also be used with the `main` branch - `gazebo-tooling/setup-gazebo@main`.
+Use with caution as compatibility is not guaranteed!

 ### Setting up worker and installing a compatible Gazebo and Ubuntu combination